infiniflow/ragflow/README.md

 > $ docker-compose -f docker/docker-compose.yml up -d
 > ```

-## 🪛 Build docker image without embedding model
+## 🪛 Build docker image without embedding models

 This image is approximately 1 GB in size and relies on external LLM and embedding services, as it only includes document parsing models.